Artisan Scholarship & Mentor Program

 - You must be juried into the DIY Festival as an individual 2-day or 3-day exhibitor based on the quality of your work.

 - If you are selected to be an Artisan Scholarship and Mentor Program participant, you must commit to being an active and engaged participant in all associated programs, trainings and requirements to prepare to exhibit at the Craft Lake City DIY Festival.
 If a selected Artisan Scholar does not participated in all program events and complete program requirements, they will not be permitted to participate in the DIY Festival.
-These trainings and programs include:
+Training dates will take place from 6-8pm on Tuesday and Thursday evenings from May 27-June 29, 2021.

-- Submit your application for the Craft Lake City DIY Festival and pay the $20 festival application fee by 11:59 PM MST on May 18, 2020.
-Craft Lake City provides Application Assistance Days to provide local artisans free support with the DIY Festival application process.
+- Submit your application for the 13th Annual Craft Lake City DIY Festival and pay the $20 festival application fee by 11:59 PM MST on April 15, 2021.
+Craft Lake City provides Virtual Application Assistance Days to help local artisans with the DIY Festival application process.
+If you are in need of support with the $20 application fee, please review these resources.

-- Select applicants will be invited to a phone interview with a member of the Artisan Scholarship and Mentor Program Committee on June 1 or the morning of June 2.
+- Select applicants may be invited to a phone interview with a member of the Artisan Scholarship and Mentor Program Committee.